xyj-3/logitech-g-hub-supported-games/g-hub-games-list.md

 > Left 4 Dead 2
 > Legend of Mana
 > LEGO Star Wars: The Skywalker Saga
+> Lethal Company
 > Life is Strange: True Colors
+> Like a Dragon Gaiden The Man Who Erased His Name
 > Little Nightmares II
 > Little Witch in the Woods
 > Lost Ark